Part 1: Modeling variation and making statistical decisions

 Part 4: Correlation, Regression, and Prediction

-9: Correlation (which does not imply causation!) and Regression
+11: Correlation (which does not necessarily imply causation!) and Regression